 It is advisable to check your immunizations for Polio, Tetanus, Typhoid and Hepatitis A. If you have been to Africa within 3 months of arriving in Central America you may need to provide proof of vaccination against Yellow Fever.

 Costs in Latin America are subject to $/£ exchange rates.
-At present we are working on current exchange rates of 1.21 (as at 29 August 2019) although this may be subject to change, particularly in the event of a No Deal Brexit.
+At present we are working on current exchange rates of 1.2932 (as at 8 January 2020) although this may be subject to change.